There are now seven girls flag football teams in the Herald-News area. Here’s an in-depth look at what to expect this season.

 Key newcomers: Teagan Nurczyk, jr., QB; Christa Cundari, jr., RB; Savannah Mwaba, so., RB; Lexi Bukala, jr., WR; Ava Schenck, jr., WR; Sabrina Charlebois, sr., LB; Emilee Mattison, so., LB; Audrey Medina, jr., DB; Aubrey Phad, jr., DB

-Worth noting: This will be Minooka’s first season with a flag football program, but there’s already plenty of excitement around this year’s group.
-Garcia said over 100 girls showed up to try out for 50 spots.
+Worth noting: This will be Minooka’s first season with a flag football program, but there’s already plenty of excitement around this group.
+Garcia said more than 100 girls showed up to try out for 50 spots.
 There’s a mix of multi-sport athletes with Nurczyk, Cundari and Mwaba expected to lead the backfield.
 Garcia said Bukala and Schenck are already showing athleticism in practice.
-Charlebois and Mattison have been noted for their leadership already and while no one has locked down a starting spot in the secondary, Garcia singled out Medina and Phad as standouts.
-With such large numbers, there will be room for a JV team and the future is bright.
-Whether the present is bright too, we’ll see.
+Charlebois and Mattison have been noted for their leadership, and while no one has locked down a starting spot in the secondary, Garcia singled out Medina and Phad as standouts.
+With such large numbers, there will be room for a JV team, and the future is bright.
+We’ll see how bright the present is.

 Plainfield East